adolfintel/TDF/README.md

     * If this is an old UE2-based game like UT2004, this is a known issue and as of August 2023 a solution is in the works
 * If this is an older game, it may not support high core count CPUs, try setting `export WINE_CPU_TOPOLOGY=4:0,1,2,3` to simulate a quad-core
 * If this is an older game, it may also be a good idea to run it using regular Wine, add `TDF_WINE_PREFERRED_VERSION=mainline`
-* If this is a DX8 game, try running it with D8VK by adding `TDF_D8VK=1`
-* If this is a DX9-11 game, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
+* If this is a DX8-11 game, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
 * If this is a DX8-10 game and you see striped shadows, your graphics driver probably doesn't support the `VK_EXT_depth_bias_control` extension yet (added in Mesa 23.3 for AMD/Intel)
 * Look for known issues and fixes for this game in the [DXVK issues page](https://github.com/doitsujin/dxvk/issues) (DX9-11), the [VKD3D-Proton issues page](https://github.com/HansKristian-Work/vkd3d-proton/issues) (DX12), and if you're on an AMD/Intel GPU check the [Mesa issues page](https://gitlab.freedesktop.org/mesa/mesa/-/issues) as well
 * If this is a DX9-11 game, create a file called `dxvk.conf` in the game's folder and tinker with [DXVK's settings](https://github.com/doitsujin/dxvk/wiki/Configuration)